DaanEhumm/DaanEhumm/README.md

 - 👋 Hi, I’m @Daan.EH
--    This Acc is for school
+-    This Acc is Mainly for school
 -    All repos will either be tasks or projects